-Journey is a great word for the path that this year's 1,928 graduates walked to arrive at their degrees.
+Journey is a great word for the path that 2016's 1,893 graduates walked to arrive at their degrees.
 Life threw all kinds of things at them along the way: challenges and opportunities, doubts and tragedies, millstones and milestones.

 Please join us in celebrating just a few of the amazing stories behind this year's graduates.
 May their stories inspire you to accomplish new things and persevere through rough times.

 Taylor earned a very special distinction with The Big Event: She was a student leader for four years.
 She’s also a first-generation student, graduating today in Psychology.
 Through this year’s The Big Event, our students contributed more than 1,800 hours of volunteer service to about 50 agencies in the Fort Wayne community and beyond.